Hrom131/ERCs/ERCS/erc-XXXX.md

 ## Reference Implementation

-A reference implementation of the `SPVGateway` contract, which adheres to this standard, is available [here](../assets/erc-XXXX/contracts/SPVGateway.sol).
+A reference implementation of the `SPVGateway` contract can be found [here](../assets/erc-XXXX/contracts/SPVGateway.sol).

-The following supporting libraries are provided to facilitate the implementation of a compliant `SPVGateway`:
+The following supporting libraries are provided together with the contract:

 - [`BlockHeader`](../assets/erc-XXXX/contracts/libs/BlockHeader.sol): A utility for parsing a raw, 80-byte block header into a structured format for on-chain processing.
-- [`TargetsHelper`](../assets/erc-XXXX/contracts/libs/TargetsHelper.sol): A helper library containing functions for converting the `Bits` field to the `target` value and back, as well as for calculating the new difficulty target during a retargeting period.
+- [`TargetsHelper`](../assets/erc-XXXX/contracts/libs/TargetsHelper.sol): A helper library containing functions for converting the `Bits` field to the `target` value and back, as well as for calculating the new difficulty target during a difficulty adjustment period.
-- [`TxMerkleProof`](../assets/erc-XXXX/contracts/libs/TxMerkleProof.sol): A library for performing cryptographic verification of Merkle Proofs, which are used to prove the inclusion of a Bitcoin transaction in a block.
+- [`TxMerkleProof`](../assets/erc-XXXX/contracts/libs/TxMerkleProof.sol): A library for performing cryptographic verification of Merkle proofs, which are used to prove the inclusion of a Bitcoin transaction in a block.

 > Please note that the reference implementation depends on the `@openzeppelin/contracts v5.2.0` and `solady v0.1.23`.

 ## Security Considerations

-Among potential vulnerabilities, the following can be noted.
+Among potential security issues, the following can be noted:

 The security of the `SPVGateway` is directly dependent on the security of Bitcoin's underlying PoW consensus.
-A successful 51% attack on the Bitcoin network, would allow an attacker to submit fraudulent block headers that would be accepted by the contract, thereby compromising its state.
+A successful 51% attack on the Bitcoin network would allow an attacker to submit fraudulent block headers that would be accepted by the contract, compromising its state.

 Unlike other blockchain systems with deterministic finality, Bitcoin's consensus is probabilistic.
-The `SPVGateway` contract is designed to handle chain reorganizations of arbitrary depth, but it cannot prevent them.
+The `SPVGateway` contract SHOULD be designed to handle chain reorganizations of arbitrary depth, but it cannot prevent them.
 As a result, transactions included in a block may not be permanently final.
-All dApps and protocols relying on this contract MUST implement their own security policies to determine a sufficient number of block confirmations before a transaction is considered 'final' for their specific use case.
+All dApps and protocols relying on this contract MUST implement their own security policies to determine a sufficient number of block confirmations before a transaction is considered "final" for their specific use case.

 While the `addBlockHeader` function is permissionless and validates each new header cryptographically, the contract's initial state (its starting block header, height, and cumulative PoW) is a point of trust.
 The integrity of the entire chain history within the contract is built upon the correctness of this initial data.
 Although the EIP's design allows for flexible bootstrapping, the responsibility for verifying the initial state falls on the community and the dApps that choose to use a specific deployment of the `SPVGateway`.